Ninja-Squad/data-discovery/README.md

 ### Backend

-The project uses Spring (5.x) for the backend, with Spring Boot.
+The project uses Spring Boot for the backend.

 You need to install:

-- a recent enough JDK8
+- a recent enough JDK11

 The docker images need quite a bit of resources, so make sure you have at least 4g of RAM configured (Docker Desktop / Resources / Memory).